megvii-research/hpman/README.md

 # Features
 ## Aribitrary Imports
 The hyperparameter managers are the most important objects of hpman.
 We are using `from hpman.m import _` throughout the tutorial, as well as recommending using underscore ("_", courtesy of [gettext](https://www.gnu.org/software/gettext/)) as the name of imports in practice, but you can actually use anything name you want.

-The `hpman.m` module is configure to allow arbitrary imports.
+The `hpman.m` module is configured to allow arbitrary imports.
 Whatever you import will always be an object of hyperparameter manager and works the same as "_":